-FDA has determined that the applicable regulatory review period for LENVIMA is 3,580 days.
-Of this time, 3,396 days occurred during the testing phase of the regulatory review period, while 184 days occurred during the approval phase.
+FDA has determined that the applicable regulatory review period for VABOMERE is 1,316 days.
+Of this time, 1,072 days occurred during the testing phase of the regulatory review period, while 244 days occurred during the approval phase.
 These periods of time were derived from the following dates:

-1. The date an exemption under section 505(i) of the Federal Food, Drug, and Cosmetic Act (the FD&C Act) (21 U.S.C.
-355(i)) became effective: April 28, 2005.
-FDA has verified the applicant's claim that April 28, 2005, is the date the investigational new drug application (IND) became effective.
+- 1. The date an exemption under section 505(i) of the Federal Food, Drug, and Cosmetic Act (FD&C Act) (21 U.S.C.
+355(i)) became effective: January 23, 2014.
+The applicant claims February 6, 2014, as the date the investigational new drug application (IND) became effective.
+However, FDA records indicate that the IND effective date was January 23, 2014, which was 30 days after FDA receipt of the IND. - 2.
+The date the application was initially submitted with respect to the human drug product under section 505(b) of the FD&C Act: December 29, 2016.
+FDA has verified the applicant's claim that the new drug application (NDA) for VABOMERE (NDA 209776)

-2. The date the application was initially submitted with respect to the human drug product under section 505(b) of the FD&C Act: August 14, 2014.
-FDA has verified the applicant's claim that the new drug application (NDA) for LENVIMA (NDA 206947) was initially submitted on August 14, 2014.
+was initially submitted on December 29, 2016.

-3. The date the application was approved: February 13, 2015.
-FDA has verified the applicant's claim that NDA 206947 was approved on February 13, 2015.
+3. The date the application was approved: August 29, 2017.
+FDA has verified the applicant's claim that NDA 209776 was approved on August 29, 2017.

 This determination of the regulatory review period establishes the maximum potential length of a patent extension.
 However, the USPTO applies several statutory limitations in its calculations of the actual period for patent extension.
-In its application for patent extension, this applicant seeks 1,465 days of patent term extension.
+In its application for patent extension, this applicant seeks 12 days of patent term extension.